coder187/covidtracker/README.md

   * Signup Mobile [View](https://raw.githubusercontent.com/coder187/covidtracker/main/supp/wireframes/Sign%20Up%20-%20Mobile.png)
   * Signup Desktop [View](https://raw.githubusercontent.com/coder187/covidtracker/main/supp/wireframes/Sign%20Up%20Page%20-%20Desktop.png)

     Home Page: Main Page.
 Displays various Covid-19 statistics.
     Sign Up Page.
 Allows users subscribe to mailing list.
     Conf & Fail Page.
-Displays a message to user on completing the signup process Data Sources Page.
+Displays a message to user on completing the signup process.
+    Data Sources Page.
 Simple page describing where the data is read from.

 ## Surface

 ### Design
   * Colour Scheme
     * The two main colours used are black background with blue text.
 This provides a sharp contrast and matches aesthetically with the dark Gray vector map of the Rep of Ireland.
-    * The map is based on a dark Gray vector as this produced a sharp contrast to the default legend and color palete of the map layer provided by the ESRI system.
+    * I have uses the default map & legend color palete of the layer provided by the ESRI system as his works very well to show areas of contrast across the country.
     * In contrast the Vaccine Chart uses lighter colors with shades of pink, blue, red, purple and orange to represent the various vaccine types.

   * Typography